-1. From the Map Page, press MENU $|\downarrow$ to HIGHWAY EXITS | ENT, which calls up the Find Exit menu.
+1. From the Map Page, press MENU $|\downarrow$ to HIGHWAY EXITS | ENT, which will launch the Find Exit menu.

-Find Highway Exits command, left, and Find Exit menu, right.
+Find Highway Exits command (left) and Find Exit menu (right).

 2. First, select a highway name by pressing ENT, which calls up the Find By Name menu.
 There are two highway search options: A. You can spell out the highway name in the top selection box.
-Press \uparrow or \downarrow to change the first letter, then press \rightarrow to move the cursor to the next letter and repeat until the name is correct, then press ENT | ENT.
-B. Jump down to the lower selection list by pressing ENT, then press \downarrow or \uparrow to select a highway from the list, then press ENT.
+Press $\uparrow \downarrow$ to change the first letter, then press \rightarrow to move the cursor to the next letter and repeat until the name is correct, then press ENT | ENT.
+B. Jump down to the lower selection list by pressing ENT, then press $\downarrow \uparrow$ to select a highway from the list, then press ENT.